0x946/wartales-wiki/docs/companions/rank.md

 # Rank
-Various ranks that are unlocked while progressing through the game.
-Appointing a companion to a specific rank costs [Influence] and increases their [Wages].
+Ranks are unlocked while progressing through the game (?).
+Appointing a companion to a specific rank provides some benefits, but costs [Influence] and increases their [Wages].
 Each troop can have one Captain and multiple Lieutenants.

 ## Captain
 Promoting a companion to Captain automatically teaches them the skill [Galvanize] and allows them to be assigned to the [Strategy Table].